Arlanthir/notes/CardMagic.md

 2. With your left thumb and fingers, take packets from the top.
 3. Drop each packet on top of any packets on the left palm.

+# False shuffles

+## Charlier shuffle

+Has the effect of a simple cut.

+1. Hold the packet in the left hand in dealing position.
+2. Push a block of cards from the top to your right hand.
+3. Push a block of cards from the bottom of the left packet to the top of the right one.
+4. Push a block of cards from the top of the left packet to the bottom of the right one.
+5. Repeat steps 3 and 4 until you run out of cards.

 ## Cut And Turn Over (CATO)

 Discovered by Bob Hummer, it's a method of retaining face up and face down cards seamlessly.